Co-Founder, Lead Facilitator

-Katharine’s 25-year teaching career has focused on using innovative and effective teaching strategies with a particular emphasis on children with special needs and their families.
-She holds a Masters of Science in Early Childhood Education & Teaching Young Children with Special Needs from Wheelock College, where she was the first ever recipient of a dual degree/certification in 1993.
-She received her Bachelors of Science in Child and Family Studies from Syracuse University in 1991.
-Katharine has dual certification as a Teacher of Young Children With Special Needs Ages 3–7 and Early Childhood Education Nursery School – 6th Grade.
+Katharine’s teaching career of over 25 years has focused on using innovative and effective teaching strategies with a particular emphasis on children with special needs and their families.
+She holds a Master of Science degree in Early Childhood Education & Teaching Young Children with Special Needs from Wheelock College, where she was the first ever recipient of a dual degree/certification in 1993.
+She received her Bachelor of Science degree in Child and Family Studies from Syracuse University in 1991.
+Katharine has dual certification as a Teacher of Young Children with Special Needs Ages 3–7 and Early Childhood Education Nursery School – 6th Grade.
 Specific interests and training expertise include:

 - Sensory processing

 - Behavior management strategies

 Katharine’s wide-range of teaching experience includes:

 - Head teacher in therapeutic preschools/early intervention programs

 - Substitute teacher at the elementary school level